-The Australian Graduate Survey (AGS) is an annual, national census of newly qualified graduates in Australia.
+The Graduate Outcomes Survey (GOS) is an annual, national census of newly qualified graduates in Australia.
 Students graduating from the University of Newcastle are invited to complete this survey approximately four months after completing their program.

 The International Student Barometer (ISB) is an International benchmarking survey of international onshore students conducted by I-Graduate.